chauff/cse1500-web-transcripts/_lectures/js.md

   5. `mousemove`
   6. `mouseup`

-Let's look at an example :point_down: of `mouseover` and `mouseout`.
+Let's look at an example of `mouseover` and `mouseout`.
 A timer starts and remains active as long as the mouse pointer hovers over the button element and it resets when the mouse leaves the element.
 Each of the three buttons has a different timer speed:

 ```html
 <!DOCTYPE html>